razanur37/dominion-card-picker/README.md

 Note that this may include cards that will not always give an extra buy.

 ### Require Card Draw
-If selected, the generated game will include at least 1 card that lets the player draw cards.
+If selected, the generated game will include at least 1 card that lets the player draw 2 or more cards.
-Note that this may include cards that will not always let you draw cards
+Note that this may include cards that will not always let you draw 2 or more cards

 ### Require Defense
 If selected, the generated game will contain at least 1 card that can prevent an attack from affecting the player, provided the game contains at least 1 attack.